What you need to know.

 Find out more about:

-Some employees might feel they do not want to attend work as they’re afraid and of catching the coronavirus which also causes stress.
-This could particularly be the case for staff who are at higher risk.
+Some employees might feel uncomfortable, stressed or scared about attending work onsite.
+They may choose to not attend work.
+With staff that have a higher risk due to conditions such as immune compromised or asthma, this fear could be particularly the case.
 A higher risk environment are offices and workplaces with copious amounts of people.
 This does not necessarily mean a high volume of staff but rather a place many people come and go throughout the day.

-An employer should take the time to listen to any concerns staff may have and should take the correct steps to protect everyone in the workplace.
+An employer should take the time to actively and compassionately listen to any concerns staff may have and should take the correct steps to protect everyone in the workplace.

 If an employee still does not want to go to work, they may be able to arrange with their employer to take the time off as holiday or unpaid leave.
 Depending on the situation the employer does not have to agree to these terms.
 To learn more about unpaid leave and workplace disagreements you can contact us here at Unfair Dismissals on 1800 333 666.

-If an employee refuses to attend work without a valid reason, it could result in disciplinary action by the employer.
+If an employee refuses to attend work without a valid reason, it could result in disciplinary action by the employer, including dismissal.
 During these stressful times communication is the key to negotiating a plan of action between staff and employers.
+You do not want to end up dismissed.
+Disputes and dismissals relating to Covid-19 can be taken to the Fair work Commission.

 What if someone in the workplace has Coronavirus?